BramDeCneudt/JavaVersionManagerForWindows/README.md

 OpenJDK 64-Bit Server VM (AdoptOpenJDK)(build 25.242-b08, mixed mode)
 ```

-* `java-select-version -Number 1` if you want to use the adoptJDK 11
+* `Select-JavaVersion -Number 1` if you want to use the adoptJDK 11

 ```powershell
 openjdk version "11.0.6" 2020-01-14